 EU Member States compared

-Thirteen EU Member States already reached their target
+Seventeen EU Member States reached their target

 Gender employment gap shrinking, but still lasting

 Overall, the decreasing gender gaps in employment across countries can consequently be explained by the following two factors: (i) in one half of the EU Member States, this is due to the growing employment rate of both men and women, with a faster increase among women than among men, and (ii) in the other half of the countries, this is due to decreasing employment rates among men, with at the same time increasing rates among women.

 More seniors in employment ...

 The European Union has, in addition to the goal to increase the employment rate among women, the policy target to increase the employment rate of the senior population.

 Narrower gap between men and women with high education level